balajirajput96/microsoft-365-agents-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.txt

   ((SsoDialog)_dialog).addCommand("getUserImageInfo", "photo", SsoOperations.GetUserImageInfo);
   '''

-3. Register your command in the Teams app manifest.
+3. Register your command in the app manifest.
 Open 'Templates/appPackage/manifest.template.json', and add following lines under `commands` in `commandLists` of your bot:
     '''
     {
       "title": "photo",